antmicro/rdfm/documentation/source/rdfm_mgmt_server.md

 - `RDFM_SERVER_KEY` - required when HTTPS is enabled; path to the server's private key.
 Additionally, the above also applies here.
 - `RDFM_WSGI_SERVER` - WSGI server to use, this value should be left default.
 Accepted values: `gunicorn` (**default**, production-ready), `werkzeug` (recommended for development).
 - `RDFM_WSGI_MAX_CONNECTIONS` - (when using Gunicorn) maximum amount of connections available to the server worker.
 This value must be set to at minimum the amount of devices that are expected to be maintaining a persistent (via WebSocket) connection with the server.
 Default: `4000`.
-- `RDFM_INCLUDE_FRONTEND_ENDPOINT` - specifies whether the RDFM server should serve the frontend application application.
+- `RDFM_INCLUDE_FRONTEND_ENDPOINT` - specifies whether the RDFM server should serve the frontend application.
 If set, the server will serve the frontend application from endpoint `/api/static/frontend`.
 Before setting this variable, the frontend application must be built and placed in the `frontend/dist` directory.

 API OAuth2 configuration (must be present when `RDFM_DISABLE_API_AUTH` is omitted):

 - `RDFM_OAUTH_URL` - specifies the URL to an authorization server endpoint compatible with the RFC 7662 OAuth2 Token Introspection extension.
 This endpoint is used to authorize access to the RDFM server based on tokens provided in requests made by API users.
 - `RDFM_OAUTH_CLIENT_ID` - if the authorization server endpoint provided in `RDFM_OAUTH_URL` requires the RDFM server to authenticate, this variable defines the OAuth2 `client_id` used for authentication.
 - `RDFM_OAUTH_CLIENT_SEC` - if the authorization server endpoint provided in `RDFM_OAUTH_URL` requires the RDFM server to authenticate, this variable defines the OAuth2 `client_secret` used for authentication.

 Package storage configuration: